The trigger

 }

-The entry-point approach matters.
-Tracking only the barrel export hides component-level bloat.
-If Modal gains a heavy dependency, the "all exports" number might grow 3% (within budget), but the Modal entry jumps 40% (over budget).
-Per-component budgets catch regressions that aggregate budgets mask.
+The per-entry-point approach is the part that matters, because tracking only the barrel export hides component-level bloat.
+If Modal picks up a heavy dependency, the "all exports" number might creep up 3% and stay within budget while the Modal entry jumps 40% and blows past it.
+Per-component budgets catch the regressions an aggregate budget quietly masks.

-Each tool addresses a specific failure mode that compounds over time:
+Each tool covers a specific failure mode that compounds over time:

-None required more than an hour to configure.
-All three run without ongoing attention.
-The cost of adding them is a config file; the cost of skipping them is eventual cleanup sprints that take days.
+None of them took more than an hour to configure, and all three run without any ongoing attention from me.
+The cost of adding them is one config file each; the cost of skipping them is the eventual cleanup sprint that eats days.